cllonn/esp32s3-motionDetection/README.md

 # ESP32-S3 Motion Detection

-A motion detection system using the ESP32-S3 and camera.
+A motion detection system using the ESP32-S3 Xiao-Sense.
 It compares grayscale frames to detect motion and trigger actions.

 ## Two Versions